-Using different versions of Visual Studio to edit COBOL projects upgrading the project format.
-For example, you can create a project in Visual Studio 2012, open and edit the project in Visual Studio 2017, then open it again in Visual Studio 2012 without the IDE forcing an upgrade.
+Visual COBOL supports the Compatibility (Project Round-Tripping) feature in Visual Studio that enables you to use different versions of Visual Studio to edit the same COBOL application without the IDE upgrading the project format.
+For example, you can create a project in Visual Studio 2012, open and edit the project in Visual Studio 2022, then open it again in Visual Studio 2012 without the IDE forcing an upgrade.